EDTTool/EDTT/docs/EDTT_transport_bsim.md

 * Device<device_id>.EDTTout

-Between the EDTT bsim transport and the bridge there is a simple protocol, in which the EDTT side is the master.
+Between the EDTT bsim transport and the bridge there is a simple protocol, in which the EDTT side is central/initiator.
 Any action performed by the bridge is initiated by the EDTT transport side.

 The protocol with the EDTTool is as follows: